nikshepsvn/ScatterFly/README.md

 ### Wait, ISP's can sell my personal data?

-On March 29th congress passed a law that makes it legal for your Internet Service Providers (ISP) to track and sell your personal activity online.
+On March 29th the US congress passed a law that makes it legal for your Internet Service Providers (ISP) to track and sell your personal activity online.
 This means that things you search for, buy, read, and say can be collected by corporations and used against you.
 ScatterFly contaminates your data with the random websites it visits in an attempt to make it harder for them to analyze your data. source : https://www.govtrack.us/congress/votes/115-2017/h202

 ### How do I use it?